Linko-3D/Simple-Online-Multiplayer-Networking-Authoritative-Dedicated-Server/README.md

-# Simple Online Multiplayer Networking Template
+###### Online Multiplayer Networking Dedicated Authoritative Server

-A simple Godot online multiplayer networking setup: connect to an online server, instance a map, spawn players, and update their positions.

-The clients connect by default to the local IP of your computer.
-When a game is hosted, the server's public IP is displayed above.
-The IP can be shared with clients for an internet connection.
-It is also possible to compile the game with the server's public IP directly in the script so that clients automatically join when the server is launched.
-The client calls the "join" button in the ready function and will connect automatically upon launch if a server is detected (by default, if a local server is detected).
+A Godot multiplayer setup.
+Change the IP address to your cloud service and compile and upload it as a Linux headless version.
+The clients will connect automatically to the server.
+The server has full authority; the player can only send inputs to prevent cheating.